shamim1258/Shamim/Technology/Python/library_pandas.md

    -  Data Correlations
       -  `corr()`
          -  This will give output in tabular format with value range from -1 to 1 showing the relationship of columns.
+      -  `melt()`
+         -  Fomatting the dataframe resulting given field as variable name or key and other as its value.
    -  Relationship
+      -  `query()`
+      -  `merge()`
+         -  Pandas merge() is defined as the process of bringing the two datasets together into one and aligning the rows based on the common attributes or columns.
+         -  Example `pandas.merge(df1,df2,on='id')` where id is common index for both dataframe.
       -  `join()`
          -  The method of combining the DataFrame using common fields is called "joining".
 The method that we use for combining the DataFrame is a join() method.
 The columns that contain common values are called "join key".
          -  Join Types